bhi-kimlab/neticspy/README.md

 `-f DIFFUSION_MATRIX, --diffusion-matrix DIFFUSION_MATRIX`: Path to .npz file for diffusion matrix.

-`-n NETWORK, --network NETWORK`: Input file that contains the list of the genes that are present in the network.
+`-n NETWORK, --network NETWORK`: Input file that contains the list of the genes that are present in the network. (same order with adjency matrix)

-`-d DEGS, --degs DEGS`: List of the names of predefined differentially expressed genes.
+`-d DEGS, --degs DEGS`: List of the names of predefined differentially expressed genes. (same format with aberration file)

 `-o OUTPUT-PREFIX, --output-prefix OUTPUT-PREFIX`: Prefix of the output file to save raw NetICS result and aggregated ranks.